Theft Crimes Attorney Linden and Union County NJ

 Our unique approach focuses on finding solutions that protect the rights of our clients after an arrest and during the entire legal process.

-To speak with our firm today in a comprehensive and confidential case assessment regarding your theft-related charge, please call us at 908-481-4625 for a free consultation or check our online contact form.
+To speak with our firm today in a comprehensive and confidential case assessment regarding your theft-related charge, please call us at 908-481-4625 for a consultation or check our online contact form.